Clonakilty, Co Cork

 Galley Head Lightkeepers' Houses are perched on dramatic cliffs at about 130 feet above sea level overlooking St George's Channel.
 The houses, in their elevated setting, make an ideal location for relaxing and getting away from it all.

 The views from every angle are awe inspiring and breathtaking.
 Galley Head lighthouse station is close to the award winning village of Clonakilty.
-This vibrant market town is must see for tourists.
+This vibrant market town is a must see for tourists.
 Guests can enjoy a wide range of activities from dolphin and whale watching, surfing at Inchydoney Blue Flag Beach or a historical walking tour of Clonakilty.

 The station was built in 1875, during the heyday of lighthouse building, and within twenty years of its closest neighbours at Old Head of Kinsale and Fastnet.
 The lighthouse displays an unusual landward arc of light because, it is said, the Sultan of Turkey asked to be able to see it from nearby Castle Freke at Rosscarbery whle on a visit there.
 The house at Castle Freke, abandoned in 1952, can now be seen from Galley as a gothic ruin.